 - International – IEC 60950 (Annex CC) and IEC 62368-1 (Annex G.9), CB Certification and Test Certificate

-- IEC 62368-1 Edition 2 will still be available for evaluation and used by various countries for several years until Edition 3 is adopted and mandated.
-At that time, Edition 2 will be phased out and fully replaced by edition 3.
-Until that time, Edition 2 and 3 will be concurrently available for certification for such countries.
+- IEC 62368-1 Edition No. 2 will remain available for evaluation and continues to be used by various countries until the full global transition to Edition No. 3 (January 2023 in Europe and the U.S.), at which time Edition No. 2 will be phased out and fully replaced by Edition No. 3.
+Until then, Edition Nos.
+2 and 3 are concurrently available for certification.

 Area of expertise